Friday, April 17, 2026

 GENERAL COMMENTS:

-The livestock complex is mixed heading into Tuesday's noon hour as the
+The livestock complex is again fully lower moving into Friday's noon hour as

 LIVE CATTLE: